First-time home buyer qualifications: What to know

 Here are some additional mortgage qualifications for first-time home buyers.
 Keep in mind, these will be dependent on the type of loan you choose and your financial situation.

-- Credit score: First-time home buyers must have a minimum credit score of 580 for an FHA loan (500 if you make a 10% down payment) or 620 for a conventional loan.
+- Credit score: First-time home buyers must have a minimum credit score of 580 for an FHA loan (500 if you make a 10% down payment).¹,² Conforming conventional mortgages have no minimum credit score, but a variety of other risk factors are taken into account.
+VA loans have no minimum credit score, but at Rocket Mortgage, it’s 580.³

-- Debt-to-income ratio: Your DTI ratio considers what percentage of your monthly income goes toward debt payments.
+- Debt-to-income ratio: Your DTI ratio reveals what percentage of your monthly income goes toward debt payments to make sure you can comfortably handle the monthly payment.
 Most lenders look for a DTI ratio below 50%, depending on your loan and other factors.

-- Down payment: You’ll also need a minimum down payment of 3% of the purchase price for a conventional loan or 3.5% for an FHA loan.
+- Down payment: You’ll also need a minimum down payment of 3% of the purchase price for a conventional loan or 3.5% for an FHA loan.4 VA loans are the only ones that typically have no down payment requirement.

 Loans for first-time home buyers